2024-2025 Edition

 CSPL405 Ideals into Practice

-Through this course, students can earn one quarter credit per semester for participating in Ideals into Practice, a program that allows students to make connections between their academic curriculum and the practical experience they gain through campus employment, off-campus internships, community service, and extracurricular activities.
+Through this course, students gain access to an e-portfolio to make connections between their academic curriculum and the practical experience they gain through campus employment, off-campus internships, community service, and extracurricular activities.
 By engaging in deep reflection about the skills they are gaining throughout their time at Wesleyan, students will be able to understand and explain to others how their liberal education prepares them for life after college.
+Permission of the instructor is required.
+Students must also obtain permission from their campus employer; when enrolling, students should register for the course and ask their supervisors to e-mail the instructor with their permission.
+Information for supervisors may be found on the Ideals into Practice website (idealsintopractice.site.wesleyan.edu).
+This course may be repeated for credit, but you may only count one full credit toward your degree.

 Offering: Host